What does Northcoders do?

 How do I apply?

-We ask each prospective student to fill out our online application form which gives us an idea of your present skill level.
-In this application we are looking for you provide us much information as possible about your experience and your motivation to enrol on our course.
+First, you'll need to fill out our online application form which gives us an idea of your present skill level.
+In this application we are looking for you to provide us with as much information as possible about your motivation to enrol on our course.

-You can apply for the Full-Time Bootcamp here.
+You can apply for our coding bootcamps here.

 What happens after I apply?

-We’ll send you learning material which will help you prepare for our technical test.
+We’ll send you learning material which will help you prepare for our Entry Challenge.

-You have our full support from the moment you apply for the bootcamp and we’ll give you a number of ways to ask for help if you get stuck.
+You have our full support from the moment you apply and we’ll give you a number of ways to ask for help if you get stuck.

-How long does it take to prepare for the technical test?
+How long does it take to prepare for the Entry Challenge?